Strengthening Transparency and Accountability in Local Governance through Civic Engagement

 Background

-Governance is the lynchpin to achieving the 2030 Agenda and thus it is critical to accelerate attaining the Sustainable Development Goals (SDGs).
 Various strategic documents such as the Rectangular Strategy Phase IV, United Nations Development Assistance Framework, and UNDP Country Programme Document informed that development challenges concerning ‘Peace’ of the 2030 Agenda include obstacles to participate effectively in development and public institutions, limited performance in transparency and responsiveness to the public, and lack of trust from the people in public services.
-Limited accountabilities and many remaining challenges in public sector reforms are identified as a part of the causes of the challenges.
+Limited accountabilities and many remaining challenges in public sector reforms are identified as part of the causes.

 The project will address limited accountability and many remaining challenges in public sector reform by supporting the Sub-National Democratic Development reform.
-The National Programme on Sub-National Democratic Development Phase II (2021-2030) identifies the following key challenges that are relevant to the project:
+The National Programme on Sub-National Democratic Development from 2021 to 2030 identified remaining key challenges and relevant ones for the project as follows.

-Monitoring and reporting of Cambodia’s Sustainable Development Goals at the sub-national level
+• Monitoring and reporting of Cambodia Sustainable Development Goals at the sub-national level.

 Key Expected Outputs